FelixChenC/webshop/README.md

-A testing web Shop project build with localhost and mongoDb
+A Building web applcation for testing JavaScript, MongoDB, RESTApi skill